Mark Gregory Hambley

 As a trustee of the Next Century Foundation, he has undertaken private missions to war-torn Baghdad to facilitate negotiations with the late Abdul Aziz al Hakim and to Jerusalem during the 2006 Lebanon War, during which he discussed matters relating to Syrian second track negotiations.
 He has also been a member of delegations observing regional, provincial and national elections in Iraq since the Iraqi constitutional referendum, 2005 to the present time.

 Hambley established and currently serves as Trustee and Treasurer of the Next Century Foundation/USA.
 In view of the destruction of important archaeological sites and the dangers confronting Yemeni heritage due to the ongoing civil war, Hambley founded The Arabia Felix Foundation (TAFF) in 2017 with the goal of preserving artifacts and images from Yemen especially and to promote the appreciation and preservation of both well into the future.

 Hambley speaks and writes on topics related to the Middle East, including on the growing impact of radical Jihadi movements on the region and the United States, the continuing crisis in Yemen and the Arabian Peninsula generally, and the omnipresent danger posed by climate change and the way forward.

 In 2012, he was awarded an Honorary Doctorate of Humane Letters by Elms College for his continuing work to promote peace and reconciliation among disputing parties in various corners of the world and, especially in the Middle East.

 Hambley has been a special guest on The English Hour for ANN TV (Arab News Network) and appeared in numerous news items on radio and television stations ranging from the BBC to NPR, Alhurra, Al Jazeera, Al Arabiya and Press TV.

+Hambley featured in an episode of Government Matters on Springfield Community Access Television.
+Producer and host Mike Dobbs conducted an insightful interview covering Hambley's Middle East experiences, ISIS, city governance, perceptions of Americans and religious minorities, changing US attitudes, Jerusalem recognition, Middle East power dynamics, geography education, media coverage, and the cultural loss in the region due to conflict.